- About Us

 Music Together is designed for children ages birth through kindergarten.
 At Music Together we believe that music ability is as much a basic life skill as walking and talking, and that all children can learn to sing in tune, keep a beat, and participate with pleasure and confidence in the music of their culture.
 Music Together classes nurture the child’s natural enthusiasm for music and movement as we sing, dance, chant, and play instruments in an informal setting that will enrich her musical environment and guide her towards a lifetime of music-making enjoyment.

 In the 1980s, Music Together pioneered the development of the mixed-age approach in early childhood music.
 In each class we strive to create a musically rich, developmentally appropriate environment where the whole family can enjoy music and nurture skills at the level right for each child.
-Mixed-age classes also provide a rich learning environment because children of different ages thrive when they interact with each other: the babies are often fascinated by the older child, and the “big” children enjoy helping and sharing with the “little” ones.
-This approach is based on research from music education, early childhood development, and family relationships, as well as our 20 years experience in the field.
+Mixed-age classes also provide a rich learning environment because children of different ages thrive when they interact with each other: the babies are fascinated by the older children, and the “big kids” enjoy helping and sharing with the “little” ones.
+This approach is based on research from music education, early childhood development, and family relationships, as well as many years of experience in the field.

 Throughout the semester, Music Together classes may be in session when older children have a school holiday.
-Older siblings of registered students may occasionally visit provided the older sibling is HEALTHY and that the visit is prearranged with the school office.
+Older siblings of registered students may occasionally visit provided the older sibling is healthy and that the visit is prearranged with the Music Together teacher.
 Visitation spots are available on a first come, first serve basis.

-Check your e-mail and our homepage for the status of our classes.
+Check your e-mail, our homepage, and social media for the status of our classes.
 We do not always follow school cancellations, particularly for afternoon classes.
 We sometimes solicit parent input about whether to cancel.
 Ultimately, you should use your best judgement about whether to travel to class.

 Two make-up classes are allowed each semester for each family, on a space-available basis.
 Makeups do not carry over from previous semesters.
 Makeups are available in any class where there is space.